YuxiangLiu-lyx/BlueBike/README.md

 **Model Architecture:**

-I used XGBoost (Gradient Boosting) with identical hyperparameters across all experiments to ensure fair comparison:
+I used XGBoost (Gradient Boosting) with identical hyperparameters across all experiments for fair comparison:

 | Hyperparameter | Value | Purpose |
 |----------------|-------|---------|